 Automatically identifying and getting in touch with users after critical activity by integrating into Power Automate, Teams, or Email means you can swiftly act and solve governance violations.

 If you are looking to scale you governance approach, I recommend looking into Rencore Governance.
-It provides flexibility and efficiency by bringing automation to Microsoft 365 governance.
+It provides one central point to manage Microsoft Teams and more.